Fig. 1 The diseases caused by nontypeable Haemophilus influenzae (NTHi) (Bakaletz LO & Novotny LA. 2018)

 Fig. 2 Structure of commercially available Hib vaccine (Mettu R, et al. 2020)

 Haemophilus influenzae, also called Pfeiffer's bacillus or Bacillus influenzae, is a small Gram-negative, nonmotile, coccobacillary, facultatively anaerobic pathogenic bacterium that belongs to the family Pasteurellaceae, genus Haemophilus.
 Encapsulated strains of Haemophilus influenzae are small coccobacilli with a size of 0.2-0.8 um.
 They are classified based on their distinct capsular antigens.
-Six types of encapsulated Haemophilus influenzae have been generally identified and are named as type a, b, c, d, e and f.
-Unencapsulated strains, however, have a greater genetic diversity than the encapsulated strains.
-Because of the lacking of capsular serotypes, unencapsulated strains are termed nontypable (NTHi).
-But they can also be classified through multilocus sequence typing.
+Six types of encapsulated Haemophilus influenzae have been generally identified and are named as type a, b, c, d, e and f, as well as nonencapsulated or untypeable strains.
+These are found as both respiratory tract commensals and respiratory and invasive pathogens.